Automorphisms of the 3-sphere that preserve spatial graphs and handlebody-knots: The symmetry groups of reducible handlebody-knots of genus two

 The following lemma is an immediate consequence of Lemma \ref{lem:E is unique} and \ref{lem:non-sepa. disk and loop}. \begin{lemma} Let $D_1$ be a meridian disk of the solid torus $V_1$ such that $D_1$ is disjoint from the reducing sphere $P$.
 Then any primitive disk $D^\prime$ of $V$ can be isotoped in $V$ so that $D_1 \cap D^\prime = \emptyset$. \end{lemma}

-The {\it primitive disk complex} $\mathcal{P}(V)$ of $V \subset S^3$ is defined to be the simplicial complex such that \begin{enumerate} \item the set of vertices of $\mathcal{P}(V)$ consists of the ambient isotopy classes of primitive disks in $V$; \item a collection of $k+1$ vertices spans a $k$-simplex if and only if they admit a set of pairwise-disjoint representatives. \end{enumerate} Note that the primitive disk complex $\mathcal{P}(V)$ is a subcomplex of a {\it disk complex} of $V$.
+The {\it primitive disk complex} $\mathcal{P}(V)$ of a handlebody-knot $(S^3, V)$ is defined to be the simplicial complex such that \begin{itemize} \item the set of vertices of $\mathcal{P}(V)$ consists of the ambient isotopy classes of primitive disks in $V$, \item a collection of $k+1$ vertices spans a $k$-simplex if and only if they admit a set of pairwise-disjoint representatives. \end{itemize} We note that the primitive disk complex $\mathcal{P}(V)$ is a subcomplex of the {\it disk complex} of $V$.